gboehl/econpizza/docs/the_yaml.rst

 All relevant information is supplied via the yaml file.
 For general information about the YAML markup language and its syntax see `Wikipedia <https://en.wikipedia.org/wiki/YAML>`_.
 The yaml files follow a simple structure:

 1. define all variables and shocks
 2. provide the nonlinear equations.
-Note that each line starts with a `~`.
+Note that each equation starts with a `~`.
-3. provide the parameters and values.
+3. define the parameters
+4. define the values of the parameters in the `steady_state` section
-4. optionally provide some steady state values and/or values for initial guesses
+5. optionally provide some steady state values and/or values for initial guesses
-5. optionally provide some auxilliary equations that are not directly part of the nonlinear system (see the `yaml for the BH model <https://github.com/gboehl/econpizza/blob/master/econpizza/examples/bh.yaml>`_)
+6. optionally provide auxilliary equations that are not directly part of the nonlinear system (see the `yaml for the BH model <https://github.com/gboehl/econpizza/blob/master/econpizza/examples/bh.yaml>`_)

 I will first briefly discuss the yaml of the small scale representative agents model `above <https://econpizza.readthedocs.io/en/latest/quickstart.html#quickstart>`_ and then turn to more complex HANK model.